codermutasimosman/codex/README.md

 `patchright` helpers) to soften common automation fingerprints.
 The process blocks until the browser window is closed manually, ensuring the instance is not terminated by the launcher.

+All Chromium state is stored in the repository-relative profile directory `profiles/default`, making it easy to ship a preconfigured profile alongside the application when packaging it into an installer.

 > **Note:** Writing to `HKEY_LOCAL_MACHINE` requires an elevated command prompt on Windows.
 Run the utility as an administrator to allow the policy updates to succeed.